Daron976/daronkwiafe/README.md

 # 📖 DKW <a name="about-project"></a>

-This is a personal portfolio website built with react
+This is a personal portfolio website built with NextJS

 ## 🛠 Built With <a name="built-with"></a>